jiportilla/edge_jason_exporter/README.md

   }
 ```

-3. Update the provided `config.yml` file to select which JSON elements will be exposed by the JSON exporter service using JSONPath, for example for messages with **severity=info** use
+4. Optionally, update the provided `config.yml` file to define which JSON elements will be exposed by the JSON exporter service using **JSONPath**, for example for messages with **severity=info** use:

 ```
 - name: EventLog